-(e) Testing shall be conducted in accordance with Section C - Performance Testing.
+(e) Testing shall be conducted in accordance with the provisions of 326 IAC 3-6 (Source Sampling Procedures).
+Section C - Performance Testing contains the Permittee's obligations with regard to the performance testing required by this condition.

 D.1.5 Sulfur Dioxide Emissions and Sulfur Content [326 IAC 7-2] [326 IAC 7-4-11] Compliance shall be determined utilizing one of the following options: